 Section-B: Two questions will be set from Unit II of the syllabus.
-One will be theoretical and these cond will be practical in nature.
-Candidates will have to attempt one carrying 5marks.
+Candidates will have to attempt one carrying 5 marks.

-Section-C: Two questions will be given based on the topics given in the Unit III and the candidates will have to attempt one carrying 5 marks.
+Section-C: Two questions will be set from Unit III of the syllabus.
+Candidates will have to attempt one carrying 5 marks.

 Section-D: Two questions will be set from Unit IV of the syllabus.
-One question will be theoretical in nature and the other will be practical in nature (based on phonetic transcription and stress).
 Candidates will have to attempt one carrying 5 marks.